-(e) The Contractor shall comply with Ark.
-Code Ann. § 2-16-101, et seq., and Title VII of USC and regulations promulgated thereunder.
+107.01 Laws and Regulations to be Observed. (e) The Contractor shall comply with Ark.
+Code Ann. § 2-16-101, et seq., and Title VII of USC and regulations promulgated there under.
 These laws and regulations have been established to prevent the spread of certain plant pest species, control of pesticides, and control and eradication of Johnson grass.
-Pursuant to such regulations, the U.S. Department of Agriculture and the Arkansas State Plant Board have established certain domestic quarantine areas within the State of Arkansas for the purpose of preventing further infestation within and beyond these boundaries.
+Pursuant to such regulations, the US Department of Agriculture and the Arkansas State Plant Board have established certain domestic quarantine areas within the State of Arkansas for the purpose of preventing further infestation within and beyond these boundaries.

-Soil moving equipment operating within or from regulated areas will be subject to plant quarantine regulations.
+Soil moving equipment operating within or from regulated areas would be subject to plant quarantine regulations.
 In general, these regulations provide for cleaning soil from equipment before it is moved from regulated areas.

-It is the Contractor's responsibility to determine from Federal or State plant pest control authorities the exact areas under control.
+It is the Contractor's responsibility to determine from federal or state plant pest control authorities the exact areas under control.
 Any list of regulated areas appearing in the proposal is furnished for information purposes only and represents the most recent information available to the Department as of the date indicated.
-Prospective bidders should be aware that the list of regulated areas is subject to change and they should therefore verify the exact areas under control by contacting the Plant Industry Division of the Arkansas Plant Board or the Plant Protection Program offices of the Arkansas District of the U.S. Department of Agriculture.
+Prospective bidders should be aware that the list of regulated areas is subject to change and they should therefore verify the exact areas under control by contacting the Plant Industry Division of the Arkansas Plant Board or the Plant Protection Program offices of the Arkansas District of the US Department of Agriculture.

 (f) If the release of a suspect hazardous substance has occurred, the Contractor shall notify the Engineer.
-This will not relieve the Contractor or responsible parties of the obligation to notify other appropriate agencies and will not relieve responsible parties of any liability.
+This would not relieve the Contractor or responsible parties of the obligation to notify other appropriate agencies and would not relieve responsible parties of any liability.